Aspen Technology (NASDAQ:AZPN) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Aspen Technology (NASDAQ:AZPN – Get Rating) in a report published on Friday morning.
-The brokerage issued a buy rating on the technology company’s stock.
+StockNews.com began coverage on shares of Aspen Technology (NASDAQ:AZPN – Get Rating) in a report released on Saturday.
+The firm set a “buy” rating on the technology company’s stock.

-A number of other equities research analysts also recently commented on the company.
-Zacks Investment Research raised Aspen Technology from a hold rating to a buy rating and set a $170.00 target price for the company in a report on Monday, May 2nd.
-TheStreet downgraded Aspen Technology from a b rating to a c+ rating in a report on Tuesday, May 17th.
-Loop Capital raised Aspen Technology from a hold rating to a buy rating and lifted their target price for the stock from $160.00 to $175.00 in a report on Thursday, March 17th.
-Finally, Piper Sandler decreased their target price on Aspen Technology from $170.00 to $159.00 and set a neutral rating for the company in a report on Tuesday, May 17th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have issued a buy rating to the company.
-Based on data from MarketBeat, Aspen Technology presently has a consensus rating of Buy and a consensus price target of $167.00.
+Other equities analysts also recently issued research reports about the company.
+Zacks Investment Research raised Aspen Technology from a “hold” rating to a “buy” rating and set a $170.00 price target on the stock in a research note on Monday, May 2nd.
+TheStreet cut shares of Aspen Technology from a “b” rating to a “c+” rating in a research note on Tuesday, May 17th.
+Piper Sandler decreased their price target on shares of Aspen Technology from $170.00 to $159.00 and set a “neutral” rating on the stock in a research note on Tuesday, May 17th.
+Finally, Loop Capital upgraded shares of Aspen Technology from a “hold” rating to a “buy” rating and boosted their price target for the stock from $160.00 to $175.00 in a research report on Thursday, March 17th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of “Buy” and a consensus price target of $167.00.

-In other Aspen Technology news, Director Jr. Robert M. Whelan sold 4,010 shares of the business’s stock in a transaction that occurred on Wednesday, May 11th.
-The stock was sold at an average price of $159.07, for a total value of $637,870.70.
-Following the completion of the transaction, the director now directly owns 12,865 shares of the company’s stock, valued at $2,046,435.55.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Insiders own 1.00% of the company’s stock.
+In other news, Director Jr. Robert M. Whelan sold 4,010 shares of the firm’s stock in a transaction that occurred on Wednesday, May 11th.
+The shares were sold at an average price of $159.07, for a total value of $637,870.70.
+Following the completion of the transaction, the director now owns 12,865 shares of the company’s stock, valued at $2,046,435.55.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+1.00% of the stock is currently owned by corporate insiders.

-Large investors have recently made changes to their positions in the business.
-Brown Advisory Inc. lifted its holdings in Aspen Technology by 22.3% in the fourth quarter.
-Brown Advisory Inc. now owns 37,062 shares of the technology company’s stock valued at $5,641,000 after acquiring an additional 6,746 shares during the period.
-Geode Capital Management LLC increased its position in shares of Aspen Technology by 0.8% in the fourth quarter.
-Geode Capital Management LLC now owns 887,099 shares of the technology company’s stock valued at $135,183,000 after buying an additional 7,436 shares in the last quarter.
-NewEdge Wealth LLC increased its position in shares of Aspen Technology by 4.0% in the third quarter.
-NewEdge Wealth LLC now owns 20,640 shares of the technology company’s stock valued at $2,535,000 after buying an additional 785 shares in the last quarter.
-CVA Family Office LLC purchased a new stake in shares of Aspen Technology in the fourth quarter valued at approximately $52,000.
-Finally, FDx Advisors Inc. increased its position in shares of Aspen Technology by 2.2% in the fourth quarter.
-FDx Advisors Inc. now owns 13,720 shares of the technology company’s stock valued at $2,088,000 after buying an additional 295 shares in the last quarter.
-96.49% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Epoch Investment Partners Inc. boosted its stake in shares of Aspen Technology by 296.1% in the 4th quarter.
+Epoch Investment Partners Inc. now owns 1,058,435 shares of the technology company’s stock valued at $161,094,000 after buying an additional 791,211 shares during the period.
+FIL Ltd lifted its position in shares of Aspen Technology by 114.4% during the 3rd quarter.
+FIL Ltd now owns 1,407,329 shares of the technology company’s stock worth $172,820,000 after purchasing an additional 750,829 shares during the last quarter.
+Norges Bank acquired a new position in shares of Aspen Technology during the fourth quarter worth $98,240,000.
+Standard Investments LLC raised its stake in Aspen Technology by 22.2% in the fourth quarter.
+Standard Investments LLC now owns 2,439,000 shares of the technology company’s stock valued at $371,216,000 after buying an additional 443,000 shares in the last quarter.
+Finally, BlackRock Inc. lifted its holdings in Aspen Technology by 6.5% during the 1st quarter.
+BlackRock Inc. now owns 6,645,133 shares of the technology company’s stock worth $1,098,905,000 after buying an additional 407,220 shares during the last quarter.
+96.49% of the stock is owned by hedge funds and other institutional investors.

 Aspen Technology, Inc, together with its subsidiaries, provides asset optimization solutions in North America, Europe, the Asia Pacific, Latin America, and the Middle East.
 The company operates in two segments, Subscription and Software, and Services and Other.
 It offers asset optimization software that optimizes asset design, operations, and maintenance in various industrial environments.